 Use and "Impregnator"; check at stores that sell marble tops or slabs.
 This will give it the luster you are looking for.

-By Kim from Buckingham, UK
+By margaret lucid from UK

 I have marble in my bathroom and I'm not sure how to clean it.
 Any tips?